agentrickard/domain/README.txt

 To use this feature, navigate to Administer > User management > Users.
 Look for the 'Assign users to domains' option in the 'Update options' select form.
-Choose this operation and then use the 'Affiliate editor options' fieldset to select the domains you wish to assgin users to.
+Choose this operation and then use the 'Affiliate editor options' fieldset to select the domains you wish to assign users to.

 Select the desired users and hit the Update button.